-Public holidays and important dates in Spain 2016
+Spanish national holidays and important dates 2017

-Holidays that fall on weekends are sometimes replaced with alternate days (usually the following Monday), if the regional government so chooses.
+Bank holidays in Spain that fall on weekends are sometimes replaced with alternate days (usually the following Monday), if the regional government so chooses.
 More recently, however, alternate days have not always been given.

-National and public holidays in Spain
+Spanish national holidays and public holidays in Spain

 ((N) – national holidays